Experiential One

 Key achievements

-- Established component patterns that engineers continue to use and extend
+- Established reusable component patterns that engineers continue to use and extend.

 Hybrid designer/developer on a multi-role platform